Data models

 • text (I18nTextField) – Text

-• reply_to (CharField) – Reply-to.
+• reply_to (CharField) – Reply-To.
 Change the Reply-To address if you do not want to use the default organiser address

-• bcc (CharField) – Bcc.
+• bcc (CharField) – BCC.
 Enter comma separated addresses.
 Will receive a blind copy of every mail sent from this template.
 This may be a LOT!

 • is_auto_created (BooleanField) – Is auto created